brookstalley/homebridge-osc/README.md

-# homebridge-midi
+# homebridge-osc
-Midi Plugin For Homebridge: https://github.com/nfarina/homebridge
+OSC Plugin For Homebridge: https://github.com/nfarina/homebridge

-This plugin presents MIDI notes as switches to Homebridge, and may be useful for getting Homekit events into DAWs, lighting scene controllers, etc.
+This plugin sends and receives OSC commands and may be useful for getting Homekit events into DAWs, lighting scene controllers, etc.

-Events can be sent bidirectionally.
-Currently the plugin supports sending notes to MIDI devices based on Homekit commands, and reflecting MIDI status as Homekit characteristics.

-Notes are automatically turned off one second after being sent.

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-midi
+2. Install this plugin using: npm install -g homebridge-osc
 3. Update your configuration file.
 See the sample below.

 # Configuration